top of page

 The information below is directed at professionals.
 It is sorted by topic for easy access.
 Some is specific to sibling sexual trauma, some is drawn from broader research on essential topics.
 There is information in a variety of forms--online booklets, practice reviews, video training, podcasts, books, toolkits and practice guides.
 More will be added as it becomes available.
 Please contact info@5waves.org with suggestions of existing materials or topics that would be helpful to add.

-Why Sibling Sexual Traumainstead of abuse?
+Why Sibling Sexual Traumainstead of Abuse?

-Almost all published literature and resources for professionals uses the term "Sibling Sexual Abuse."
+Most published literature and resources for professionals uses the term Sibling Sexual Abuse (SSA) Other terms that are starting to be used include Sibling Sexual Harm (SSH), Sibling Sexual Behavior (SSB), or Harmful Sexual Behavior Between Siblings (HSB-S).
 The decision to use the term Sibling Sexual Trauma for this site is based on the following factors:

 • the term trauma focuses on the harm that was done and the need for healing